Truncated Kernel Stochastic Gradient Descent with General Losses and Spherical Radial Basis Functions: Theoretical Results

-In T-kernel SGD, choosing an appropriate size for the hypothesis space $\HH_{L_n}$ is crucial to achieving optimal rates.
-When the minimizer $f^*$ exhibits higher smoothness, i.e., when the regularity parameter $r$ is larger, a smaller $\theta$ should be selected to reduce variance; conversely, for a less smooth $f^*$, a larger $\theta$ is preferable to control bias.
-Accordingly, in \autoref{theorem:mean result} we set $\theta=\tfrac{1}{2s(2r+1)}$, which effectively balances bias and variance.
-In contrast, the regularization strategies commonly used in classical kernel SGD, such as approximating the regularization path or tuning the step size—affect the complexity of the hypothesis space only indirectly and to a limited extent.
-As a result, when the minimizer $f^*$ has regularity $r>1$, these methods fail, leading to the saturation phenomenon.
+In T-kernel SGD, the choice of the hypothesis space size $\HH_{L_n}$ is crucial for achieving optimal rates.
+When the minimizer $f^*$ is smoother, that is, when the regularity parameter $r$ is larger, a smaller $\theta$ helps reduce variance; when $f^*$ is less smooth, a larger $\theta$ is preferred to control bias.
+In the analysis of \autoref{theorem:mean result}, we set $\theta = \frac{1}{2s(2r+1)}$, which effectively balances bias and variance and yields the optimal convergence rate.
+In contrast to T-kernel SGD, classical kernel SGD uses different regularization mechanisms, such as approximating the regularization path or tuning the step size, which influence the complexity of the hypothesis space only indirectly and to a limited extent.
+As a result, when the minimizer $f^*$ has regularity $r>1$, these methods exhibit saturation and cannot fully exploit the additional smoothness.
 Moreover, the finite-dimensional structure of $\HH_{L_n}$ is essential for the convergence analysis.
 Building on the norm equivalence between $\Vert\cdot\Vert_{\rho_X}$ and $\Vert\cdot\Vert_\omega$ shown in \eqref{eq:equivalence norm}, we further establish the asymptotic equivalence between $\Vert\cdot\Vert_{\rho_X}$ and $\Vert\cdot\Vert_K$ (see \autoref{lemma:B.5}),